 What if I told you it didn’t have to be this way?

 You don’t have to fall victim to gas station snacks, fast food, and processed snacks.
 Even with your jam-packed schedule, or simply just traveling you can have nutritious food easily.

 You can accomplish better eating for your kids and yourself by pre-planning for success.
 Here’s how:

 Consider your daily errand and activity schedule ahead of time, and plan.

 Knowing that you will be out of the house for more than 2 hours between meals, or over a meal time is important.
 If you know your schedule, you can make a plan to have everything packed.
-That means less stops and healthier choices.
+That means fewer stops and healthier choices.

-You can either have a bag that is always packed for this situation with healthy whole food granola bars, cut or bagged pre-prepped veggies, some low fat dips, nuts, or other smaller whole foods items like bananas, apples.
+You can either have a bag that is always packed for this situation with healthy whole food granola bars, cut or bagged pre-prepped veggies, some low-fat dips, nuts, or other smaller whole foods items like bananas, apples.
 This special bag is always ready to grab and take with you, or you are sure to prep it the night before the busy day.
 Never leave home without this snack bag.
 In decent, non-extreme weather, it can even stay right in your vehicle.
 Use ice packs or lunch bags, or a small cooler to keep the items fresh.